Metehan Mert

-Metehan Mert (born 1 May 1999) is a Turkish professional footballer who plays as a centre-back for Konyaspor.
+Metehan Mert (born 1 May 1999) is a Turkish professional footballer who plays as a centre-back for TFF 1.
+Lig club Sarıyer on loan from Konyaspor.

 Career

 Mert is a youth product of the academies of Ankarakartalspor, and Gençlerbirliği.
 Mert signed his first professional contract with Gençlerbirliği in December 2018, and made his first senior appearance in a 2–1 Turkish Cup win over Hatayspor on 4 December 2018.
 He soon after went on a series of loans with their affiliate club, Hacettepe, in the TFF Second League.
 Mert returned to Gençlerbirliği, and made his professional debut with them in a 4–0 Süper Lig loss to Göztepe on 19 January 2021.